apollographql/apollo-link/packages/apollo-link-batch/README.md

 ## Purpose
 An Apollo Link to allow batching of multiple operations into a single request.
 For example, the `apollo-link-batch-http` uses this link to batch operations into a single http request.

+## Installation

+`npm install apollo-link-batch --save`

+To use this package in a web browser or mobile app, you'll need a build system capable of loading NPM packages on the client.
+Some common choices include Browserify, Webpack, and Meteor +1.3.

 ## Usage
 ```js
 import BatchLink from "apollo-link-batch";